rosedu/techblog/.github/ISSUE_TEMPLATE/20-improvement-request.md

 ---
 name: Blog improvements
-about: Use this template to signal issues with the toolchain or the website style
+about: Use this template to report issues with the toolchain/website
+title: "[Toolchain issue] Title"
-labels: improvement
+labels: new-article-request
+assignees: mihaimaruseac

 ---